mafloresg/RepData_PeerAssessment1/PA1_template.md

 ```

 <br>
-2. __Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+__2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.__

-The average by interval and weekday is made using _aggregate()_ and the names are changed again.
-The layout is divided in two setting _par(mfrow = ...)_ into two rows and one column.
+The average by interval and weekday is made using _aggregate()_ and the names are changed.
+The layout is divided setting _par(mfrow = ...)_ into two rows and one column.
 The newly created column _weekday_ is used to split the data between the two graphics.
-Finally, the plots are drawing using the Base plotting system plot function.
+Finally, the plots are drawed using the Base plotting system plot function.

 ```r